bees-hive/elegant-git/docs/commands.md

 # `pull`
 Downloads new updates for a local branch.

-# `add`
-Adds file contents to the index interactively.

 # `clear-local`
 Removes all local branches which don't have remote tracking branches.